C Program to find Factorial of a Number

 C Program to Find Factorial of a Number Using Call By Reference

 This allows the user to enter any integer value.
 Instead of User entered value, the address of the variable will pass to the Function we created.
-Within this User defined function, this program finds the Factorial of a number using For Loop.
+Within this User defined function, this C program finds the Factorial of a number using For Loop and call by reference.

-Please Refer Call By Value and Call By Reference article before this program example.
-It will help you to understand the difference between call by value and call by reference Concept.
+Please refer to the Call By Value and Call By Reference articles before this program example.
+It will help you to understand the difference between call by value and call by reference concepts.

 #include <stdio.h>